ecrc/ExaGeoStatCPP/CONTRIBUTING.md

 - Default indentation is 4 spaces, and wrapped parameters have 4 spaces indent.

 - In ExaGeoStat-CPP, we have 4 namespaces, as follows:
+  - `exageostat::api`: This namespace contains the high-level drivers for the ExaGeoStat-cpp functionalities that are provided to library users.
+These functions help users interact with the ExaGeoStat-cpp framework and perform various statistical operations.
-    - `exageostat::common`: Namespace used for all ExaGeoStat-CPP common and helper functionalities that might provide useful facilities in the examples and testing.
+  - `exageostat::common`: This namespace contains all ExaGeoStat-cpp common and helper functionalities that might provide useful facilities in the examples and testing.
+These functions provide common functionality that can be used across the different modules of the ExaGeoStat-cpp framework.
-    - `exageostat::configurations`: Namespace used for ExaGeoStat-CPP configurations arguments and parsers.
+  - `exageostat::configurations`: This namespace contains all ExaGeoStat-cpp configurations arguments and parsers.
+These functions are used to parse and set the configuration parameters for the ExaGeoStat-cpp framework.
-    - `exageostat::kernels`: Namespace used for target backend implementations of the various kernels used internally to fulfill the targeted operations.
-    - `exageostat::data-generators`: Namespace used for ExaGeoStat-CPP implementations of the various options for data-generation module.
+  - `exageostat::data-generators`: This namespace is used for ExaGeoStat-cpp implementations of the various options for data-generation module.
+These functions generate synthetic data sets that can be used for testing and demonstration purposes.
-    - `exageostat::data-units`: Namespace used for all ExaGeoStat-CPP base data structures that the user should utilize and interact with, including the base tiles.
+  - `exageostat::data-units`: This namespace is used for all ExaGeoStat-cpp base data structures that the user should utilize and interact with, including the base tiles.
+These data units are used to represent the data and perform operations on it.
+  - `exageostat::helpers`: This namespace contains helper functions used by other modules of the ExaGeoStat-cpp framework.
+These functions provide common functionality that can be used across the different modules of the ExaGeoStat-cpp framework.
+  - `exageostat::kernels`: This namespace is used for target backend implementations of the various kernels used internally to fulfill the targeted operations.
+These functions provide low-level implementations of the operations performed by the ExaGeoStat-cpp framework.
-    - `exageostat::linear-algebra-solvers`: Namespace used for all ExaGeoStat-CPP integrated linear algebra solvers libraries.
+  - `exageostat::linear-algebra-solvers`: This namespace is used for all ExaGeoStat-cpp integrated linear algebra solvers libraries.
+These solvers are used to solve the linear algebra problems that arise during the execution of the ExaGeoStat-cpp framework.
+  - `exageostat::operators`: This namespace contains various operators used by the ExaGeoStat-cpp framework.
+These operators are used to perform various mathematical operations on the data sets.

 Use `clang-format` to check your C/C++ changes.